vlaaad/vlaaad.github.io/reveal.md

 Not being limited to text, Reveal uses judicious syntax highlighting to aid in differentiating various objects: text `java.lang.Integer` looks differently depending on whether it was produced from a symbol or a class.

+# Reveal Pro

+Reveal aims to be an extensible tool suitable for helping with development of any Clojure program.
+[Reveal Pro](/reveal-pro){: .buy-button} provides a set of extensions that improve developer experience by providing more tools so you can focus on your problem with data and knowledge you need, available as soon as you need it.

 # Give it a try

 The easiest way to try it is to run a Reveal repl: